 The Grand Jury is an arm of the Court.
 The Judge is responsible for charging a Grand Jury with its responsibilities under law to act as a general body of inquiry into criminal offenses that are alleged to have occurred within the county for purpose of deciding whether an indictment should be issued against a defendant charging a criminal violation.
-The Judge lends the grand jury over to the Prosecuting Attorney who presents information of alleged criminal incidents for possible indictment.
+The Judge lends the grand jury to the prosecuting attorney who presents information to the grand jury of alleged criminal incidents for possible indictment.
 If the grand jury returns a “true bill” and the person is indicted, the case is scheduled for arraignment.
 If charges are not returned the grand jury returns a "no bill."

 At arraignment, the person enters a plea to the charge (or charges) and a pre-trial date and a trial date are scheduled.
 Also, the judge sets bond and conditions to help ensure defendant returns for further proceedings.

 A trial refers to the process where witness testimony and evidence is submitted to the judge or jury for consideration.

-The Judges also hear & determine administrative appeals from various State and local agencies.
-These appeals, for example, come from decisions of the State Personnel Board of Review, Unemployment Relations Board, local zoning appeals and local governmental decisions.
+The judges also hear & rule upon administrative appeals from various state and local agencies.
+These appeals, for example, come from decisions of the State Personnel Board of Review, Bureau of Workers Compensation, Unemployment Relations Board, local zoning appeals and local governmental decisions.